 What happens if there's ever a conflict between Nevada law and the rules of the Interstate Compact of Adult Offender Supervision ("ICAOS")?

-ICAOS rules always take precedent over state rulings.
+ICAOS rules always take precedence over state rulings.

 Who regulates the Interstate Compact for Adult Offender Supervision in Nevada?

 The Nevada State Council for Interstate Adult Offender Supervision oversees and coordinates the Interstate Compact on the state level.
-The State Counsel is comprised of governor-appointed administrators and members of the state legislature.
+The State Council is comprised of governor-appointed administrators and members of the state legislature.

 The Nevada State Counsel for the Interstate Adult Offender Supervision is reachable by phone at 775-684-2604 or 702-486-3298.
 Their email address is [email protected].
 The public can also read the